 Many people receive radiation therapy after breast cancer surgery.
 The goal of radiation is to kill cancer cells that may remain, even after successful surgery.
 Killing these cells helps prevent a recurrence.
 This treatment uses targeted radiation to destroy cancer cells in people who have had a lumpectomy, as well as in some patients who have had a mastectomy.
 Radiation works together with surgery and chemotherapy to help cure patients of breast cancer.
 Typically, when patients do get chemotherapy and radiation, radiation comes last.

-UPMC Pinnacle offers the most advanced approaches to radiation therapy.
+UPMC in central Pa. offers the most advanced approaches to radiation therapy.
 These include standard external beam radiation, hypofractionated (short-course) radiation, and balloon breast brachytherapy.

 UPMC Pinnacle Breast Care Center’s radiation oncologists consider several things when planning your treatment.
 These include the type of breast surgery you received, the location of your cancer and the stage of your cancer.
 A standard course of radiation therapy for breast cancer includes five days of treatment a week.
 Treatment itself only takes about 15 minutes each day, and patients do not feel anything while the treatment is delivered.
 A course of radiation usually lasts for between four to six weeks.